 Leaving the Youth Hostel mid-morning on March 17 to catch the Greyhound bus to Albuquerque, NM I was waylaid by the St Patrick's Day Parade.
 Captivated and enchanted by the singing and dancing and delighted by the amazing display of the endless number of floats, I decided to ‘embrace the moment’ and thus delayed my departure until the following day.

-Back in the Youth Hostel kitchen, and lauding the parade, I started chatting to a young man named Michael from Iowa City.
-Just over eighteen years of age, Michael was tall, good looking, intelligent and charming.
+Back in the Youth Hostel kitchen, and lauding the parade, I started chatting with a young man named Michael from Iowa City.
+Just over 18 years of age, Michael was tall, good-looking, intelligent and charming.
 He was the epitome of every parent’s’ dream of a son.
 Having recently stayed with friends in Iowa I was interested in continuing our conversation.
 My Iowa friends, living in a small rural Iowa township, had a brother Joseph, who was a High School teacher in Iowa City.

 The expression “It’s a small world” never rang truer.
 When I mentioned Joseph’s name Michael told me Joseph had been his biology teacher at High School in Iowa City.
 He added that having completed one semester at the University of Iowa he was now taking some time off before returning to his studies.
 He was living, on a temporary basis, at the Youth Hostel and working in the building industry.

 An incredible coincidence!
 A traveling kiwi over 7,000 miles from her home meets a young man, almost 800 miles from his home, at the Youth Hostel in Denver Colorado, and both know the same person in Iowa City.
 Two more weeks passed before I was to discover the importance and sheer impact of that coincidental meeting.